Part of the Faculty of Religion and Values

-- Miss E. Heath
+- Miss S. Wilde

 At Milton Primary we strongly believe that good-quality religious education lessons contribute significantly to the spiritual, moral, social and cultural development of each individual child.
 With this in mind, our R.E. curriculum ensure the provision of high-quality activities and experiences which stimulate pupils’ curiosity and promote respect for others.
 Through the teaching of the World’s six main religions: Christianity, Islam, Buddhism, Judaism and Hinduism, we enable pupils to experience how diversity and their beliefs of ourselves and others form a significant part of local, national and global communities.
 In essence, R.E. at Milton Primary aims to prepare pupils to become responsible citizens with an understanding of a range of faiths and beliefs, whilst recognising that everyone has the right to hold different beliefs.